Anthony E. Pratt

 Anthony Ernest Pratt (10 August 1903 – 9 April 1994) was the inventor of the English detective-themed board game Cluedo, currently owned and marketed by American entertainment company Hasbro.

-In the lead-up to the 150 millionth sale of Cluedo, Waddingtons began a hunt to find out about the elusive creator of the board game.
-It was eventually revealed Pratt had died two years earlier of natural causes.
+In the lead-up to the 150 millionth sale of Cluedo in 1996, Waddingtons began a hunt to find out about the elusive creator of the board game.
+It was eventually revealed that Pratt had died two years earlier of natural causes.

 Early life and education

 Pratt was born at 13 Brighton Road in the Balsall Heath area of Birmingham, England.
 He received his secondary education at St. Philip's School in Edgbaston.
 His favourite subject was chemistry, but he suffered from poor eyesight, which affected his education.
 Pratt was a gifted musician and a proficient pianist from an early age.
 When he left school at 15, he wanted to pursue a career in chemistry and was apprenticed to a local chemical manufacturer.
 But with no formal qualifications in chemistry and a growing interest in music, he went on to pursue a musical career.